-(ii) Confer with and make recommendations to the appropriate appointing authority or legislative leader to facilitate training or guidance being given to address reported circumstances; or
+19 [(C) Confer with and make recommendations to the appropriate appointing 20 authority or legislative leader to facilitate training or guidance being given to 21 address reported circumstances; or]

-(iii) Take any other action that is warranted to achieve the policies established under these rules.
+[(D)] (iii) Take any other action that is warranted to achieve the policies established under these rules.

-(12) Conduct complaints.
+24 (12) Conduct complaints.

-- (a) Any person who experiences behavior prohibited by this rule or observes behavior that is inconsistent with this rule may make a complaint under this subsection within five years after the date the behavior occurred.
-A complaint made under this subsection shall be referred to as a conduct complaint. - (b) A conduct complaint must:
+(a) Any person who experiences behavior prohibited by this rule or observes behavior that is inconsistent with this rule may make a complaint under this subsection within five years after the date the behavior occurred.
+A complaint made under this subsection shall be referred to as a conduct complaint.

+30 (b) A conduct complaint must:

-(A) Be in writing;
+31 (A) Be in writing;

-- (B) Identify the complainant and the person being accused of engaging in conduct prohibited by - (C) Set forth the facts and circumstances that the complainant believes describe conduct that is prohibited by this rule; and
+1 (B) Identify the complainant and the person being accused of engaging in 2 conduct prohibited by this rule;

+3 (C) Set forth the facts and circumstances that the complainant believes 4 describe conduct that is prohibited by this rule; and

-- (D) Be made in a declaration under penalty of perjury that is satisfied when the declarant signs the complaint immediately under a sentence that states, "I hereby declare that the above statement is true to the best of my knowledge and belief, and that I understand it is made for use as evidence in proceedings under Legislative Branch Personnel Rule 27 and is subject to penalty for perjury. - (c) A conduct complaint shall be delivered to the Legislative Equity Officer.
-If the complaint is delivered to an [independent] investigator, the investigator shall deliver a copy of the complaint to the officer. - (d) The Legislative Equity Officer shall promptly examine the conduct complaint and determine if the complaint meets the requirements of paragraph (b) of this subsection.
-If the complaint does not meet the requirements of paragraph (b) of this subsection, the [investigator] officer shall request the complainant to supplement the complaint.
-A complaint that does not meet the requirements of paragraph (b) of this subsection may not be the subject of an investigation under subsection (14) of this rule. - (e) The Legislative Equity Officer shall review all conduct complaints received under this subsection to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
+5 (D) Be made in a declaration under penalty of perjury that is satisfied 6 when the declarant signs the complaint immediately under a sentence that 7 states, "I hereby declare that the above statement is true to the best of my 8 knowledge and belief, and that I understand it is made for use as evidence 9 in proceedings under Legislative Branch Personnel Rule 27 and is subject to 10 penalty for perjury."

+11 (c) A conduct complaint shall be delivered to the Legislative Equity 12 Officer[, who shall convey the complaint to] or an independent investigator[, 13 except that a conduct complaint may be delivered by the complainant directly 14 to the independent investigator].
+If the complaint is delivered to an inde-15 pendent investigator, the investigator shall deliver a copy of the com-16 plaint to the officer.

+(d) The [independent investigator] Legislative Equity Officer shall 17promptly examine the conduct complaint and determine if the complaint 18 meets the requirements of paragraph (b) of this subsection.
+If the complaint 19 does not meet the requirements of paragraph (b) of this subsection, the in-2021vestigator shall request the complainant to supplement the complaint.
+A complaint that does not meet the requirements of paragraph (b) of this sub-22section may not be the subject of an investigation under subsection (14) of 23this rule.
+24

+(e) The Legislative Equity Officer shall review all conduct complaints received under this subsection to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
 If the officer determines that an investigation is warranted, an investigation as described in subsection (14) of this rule shall be undertaken.
-The officer may, in the officer's discretion, ask [the] an independent investigator to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
-The officer shall provide the complainant with information on available resources, including resources described in subsection workplace behavior;

-(10)(e)(B) and (C) of this rule.
-If the officer or independent investigator determines that the reported conduct, on its face, is not conduct prohibited by this rule, the officer may:
+The officer may, in the officer's discretion, ask the independent investigator to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
+The officer shall provide the complainant with information on available resources, including resources described in subsection (10)(e)(B) and (C) of this rule.
+If the officer or investigator determines that the reported conduct, on its face, is not conduct prohibited by this rule, the officer may:

-(A) Engage in specific coaching of individuals to eliminate any uncertainty over appropriate
+7 (A) Engage in specific coaching of individuals to eliminate any un8 certainty over appropriate workplace behavior;

-(B) Confer with and make recommendations to the appropriate appointing authority or legislative leader to facilitate training or guidance being given to address reported circumstances; or
+9 (B) Confer with and make recommendations to the appropriate ap-10 pointing authority or legislative leader to facilitate training or guid-11 ance being given to address reported circumstances; or